 - You can build a data lake through one-click data warehousing or by merging multiple databases.
 You can also build a real-time data lake based on databases and message logs.
 For more information, see One-click data warehousing, Create a data warehouse by merging databases, and Build a real-time data lake.

 - Access data sources.
 You can use DLA to access OSS or other data sources to analyze and compute data.
-For more information, see Use the serverless SQL engine to access data sourcesUse the serverless Spark engine to access data sources.
+For more information, see Use the serverless Presto engine to access data sourcesUse the serverless Spark engine to access data sources.

 - Implement data applications.
-You can use DataWorks or Data Management (DMS) to schedule DLA SQL and Spark tasks, and display the query and analysis results of OSS data as business intelligence (BI) reports.
+You can use DataWorks or Data Management (DMS) to schedule DLA Presto and Spark tasks, and display the query and analysis results of OSS data as business intelligence (BI) reports.
 For more information, see ETL scheduling and Create Quick BI visualized reports.